 Do you have a frugal story to share with the ThriftyFun community?
 Submit your essay here: http://www.thriftyfun.com/post_myfrugallife.ldml

 A good tip for composting if you have trouble turning the compost pile or you don't have room for one is to put all of your kitchen peelings, left over vegetable leaves, and egg shells in the blender.
-Put in some water and grind to a pulp, add the coffee grounds.
-Then dig some holes in your garden and pour the whole bunch of glop it in.
-Cover with dirt and it will compost quickly in the garden.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.